Community Wildfire Safety Planning with 'Firewise'

 Read our illustrated article in the August 2012 "Fire and Ice" issue of B&B magazine (external link).

 Outside the 30-foot zone, manage woodlands for forest health.
 Fire safe forests can also be healthy forests.
 Forests with sufficient growing space for trees are not only less susceptible to fire, properly managed forests are healthier and more drought tolerant that forests where trees are crowded together with many dead lower limbs or dry brush.

 Looking for that personal touch?
 Our foresters offer free technical assistance and neighborhood-based workshops to help you spot wildfire risks on your property and what do about them.
-We provide individual consultations as well as neighborhood-based workshops and our ever popular Firewise coffee hours.
+We provide individual consultations as well as neighborhood-based workshops and our popular Firewise coffee hours.
 We'll bring the coffee.
 To learn more, contact Linda Vane with the King County Forestry Program (Acrobat pdf).

 Learn more tips for creating beautiful and fire-safe landscapes from our brochure, Fire Safety Tips for Rural Homeowners.

 Watch host Ciscoe Morris fight wildfire with flowers in this 20-minute video.
 Tips on colorful plant choices for fire-resistant landscapes.

 Washington Department of Natural Resources performed wildfire risk assessments for six areas in King County that were judged to be at high risk for wildfire.
 These areas include neighborhoods in the greater North Bend, Black Diamond/Green River Gorge, Cumberland, Kanaskat/Selleck, Lake Retreat/Rock Creek, and Snoqualmie Pass areas.

 Firewise Communities/ USA